joybratasarkar/ai-inteview-backend/README.md

    chmod +x run

 ### Notes:
+- **`requirements.txt`**: Make sure you have a `requirements.txt` file in your project directory that lists all the dependencies for your project.
+- **Batch File for Windows**: If you don't have a `run.bat` file, you can create one that includes the commands to run your application on Windows.

+Feel free to adjust the README to fit your specific project details!

+### Notes:
 - **For Windows Users**: If you don’t have a `run.bat` file, you can create one to run your script.
 If the script requires specific commands, include them in the batch file.